johnlindquist/javascript-book/chapters/apps/state.md

 Notice how the `game` Object has a `state` and a way to `save` the state, so the cycle becomes:
 1. Call `addGuess` with the guess and the old state
+//Need to explain what call means at some point
 2. `addGuess` gives us back a new state
 3. We save the new state with `game.save`